Kick Six: Fourth quarter

-Alabama's drive came to a halt following two incomplete passes, and a false start penalty that moved the offense back five yards, nullifying the first successful field goal attempt of the game.
+Alabama's drive came to a halt following two incomplete passes and a false start penalty that moved the offense back five yards, nullifying the first successful field goal attempt of the game.
 The Crimson Tide then missed their second field goal of the game.
 Later in the quarter another Auburn punt was downed at the Alabama 1-yard line.
-McCarron then threw a 99-yard touchdown pass to Amari Cooper, giving Alabama a 28–21 lead with 10:28 remaining in the game.
+McCarron then threw a 99-yard touchdown pass to Cooper, giving Alabama a 28–21 lead with 10:28 remaining in the game.
 It was the longest pass play in Crimson Tide football history.
 On the next drive Auburn faced a 4th and 1 on their own 35-yard line.
-Marshall kept the ball on a read-option play but was stuffed, and Auburn turned the ball over on downs.
-Alabama started the ensuing drive with great field position, and was soon faced with a 4th and 1 on the Auburn 13-yard line.
-Despite it being a short field goal attempt, Nick Saban elected to attempt a touchdown on 4th down, likely due to the two missed field goals by Cade Foster earlier in the game.
-On the 4th-down try, Yeldon was stuffed at the line of scrimmage by true freshman defensive end Carl Lawson and Alabama, like Auburn on the previous drive, turned the ball over on downs.
-Auburn started the next drive deep in their own territory and, following a sack, were faced with a 3rd and 19.
-On 3rd down, Ricardo Louis broke free downfield, but Marshall's pass was slightly overthrown, falling incomplete off the tips of Louis's fingertips, forcing the Tigers to punt.
-Following a 25-yard punt return by Christion Jones, Alabama once again started a drive deep in Auburn territory, this time at the 25-yard line.
-Alabama went 3 and out before Foster had his 44-yard field goal blocked, his third missed field goal of the game.
-Auburn got the ball off the blocked field goal with 2:41 left in the game, and trailing 28–21, before driving to the Alabama 39 in six plays.
+Marshall kept the ball on a read option play but failed to gain the yard needed, and Auburn turned the ball over on downs.
+Alabama started the ensuing drive with excellent field position, and was soon faced with a 4th and 1 on the Auburn 13-yard line.
+Rather than attempting a short field goal, Nick Saban elected to try and go for a touchdown on 4th down, likely due to the two missed field goals by Cade Foster earlier in the game.
+On the 4th-down try, Yeldon was stopped at the line of scrimmage by true freshman defensive end Carl Lawson and Alabama, like Auburn on the previous drive, turned the ball over on downs.
+Auburn started the next drive deep in their own territory, and following a sack, were faced with a 3rd and 19.
+On 3rd down, Ricardo Louis broke free downfield, but Marshall's pass was slightly overthrown, falling incomplete off of Louis's fingertips, forcing the Tigers to punt.
+Following a 25-yard punt return by Christion Jones, Alabama once again started a drive deep in Auburn territory with a chance to take a two-possession lead, this time at the 25-yard line.
+Alabama went three-and-out before Foster had his 44-yard field goal blocked, his third missed field goal of the game.
+Auburn got the ball off the blocked field goal trailing 28-21 with 2:41 left in the game, and drove to the Alabama 39-yard line in six plays.